PhD in Clinical-Community Psychology

-Students apply to the joint PhD in Clinical-Community Psychology program through the UAA Office of Admissions.
-All applicant materials are collected and evaluated by the joint UAA-UAF PhD admissions committee, which makes admissions recommendations to the dean of the UAA or UAF graduate school, depending on a selected applicant’s campus of residence.
-Applicants may specify a preference for either campus as a location for their studies.
+Students apply to the Ph.D. in Clinical-Community Psychology program through the UAA Office of Admissions.
+All applicant materials are collected and evaluated by the admissions committee, which makes admissions recommendations to the dean of the UAA Graduate School.
 For more information about the application process, visit the program website.

 - Application deadline: received by January 15 for fall admission.
 This is the only opportunity for program admission each year.

-- Minimum of a bachelor’s degree (BS or BA or BEd); major in psychology or related field preferred.
+- Bachelor’s degree (BS or BA or BEd); major in psychology or related field preferred.
 All requirements for bachelor’s degree must be completed by June 30 prior to matriculation.

 - Minimum 3.00 GPA in major and in all psychology courses.

-- Letter of intent describing the applicant’s interest and purpose in studying clinical-community psychology, the reasons why a PhD in Clinical-Community Psychology through the joint UAA-UAF program is sought at this point in the applicant’s professional development, and demonstrating an understanding of relevant professional ethics.
+- Letter of intent that (a) describes the applicant’s interest and purpose in studying clinical-community psychology, and (b) explains the reasons why a Ph.D. in clinical-community psychology is sought at this point in the applicant’s professional development.

 - Professional vita, including documentation regarding academic, research and professional experiences; special projects and activities; and recognitions or honors.

 - Three professional letters of reference (preferably curriculum or research advisors, major course instructors with whom the student had contact in more than one course, and/or supervisors).